henryiii/pres-bhandhist/bhandhist.md

 ## Intro to the Python bindings

-* Boost::Histogram developed with Python in mind
+* Boost.Histogram developed with Python in mind
 * Original bindings based on Boost::Python
     * Hard to build and distribute
     * Somewhat limited